johannes-jansson/thecovfefe/README.md

 Every player now recieves a DM with voting instructions.
 You vote by replying y or n.
 When this is done by all players, the results are displayed (with names of the voters).
 If the vote fails, next player becomes leader and the failcounter is increased by one.
 If the vote passes, the failcounter is reset and the nominated players get to do a closed vote.

-Every nominated player not recieves a DM with voting instructions.
+Every nominated player recieves a DM with voting instructions.
 Innocent players can vote whatever they want, it will still be interpreted as a pass.
 Other players votes actually matter.
 If all votes (or all but 1) are pass, this is displayed.
 If not, this is displayed.
 The "scoreboard" is updated, and the next round begins.

 Between each of the steps the "scoreboard" is printed: number of missions remaining, fail counter etc.